vmware-samples/euc-samples/macOS-Samples/3rd-Party_Software_Guidance/SentinelOne/README.md

 	</array>
 ```

-> **NOTE:** You will need to replace the *CFBundleShortVersionString* and *CFBundleVersion* values in the installs array if those are different for the particular version of the Sensor you're deploying.
+> **NOTE:** You will need to replace the *CFBundleShortVersionString* and *CFBundleVersion* values in the installs array if those are different for the particular version of the app you're deploying.
 You can alternatively generate these values by exporting **SentinelAgent.app** from the installer package (using an app such as [Suspicious Package](https://mothersruin.com/software/SuspiciousPackage/)) and running it through the Workspace ONE Admin Assistant app.
 The plist generated in that instance will contain the appropriate *installs* array information.

 ## Modify Preinstall Script for Internal App